bendermIBM/kvm-network-bridge/README.md

     nmcli connection add type bridge con-name bridge0 ifname bridge0
     ```

-3. Assign one of the bonds as a "slave" to the bridge interface
+3. Assign one of the bonds as an interface to the bridge interface

     ```
     nmcli connection modify <bond interface> master bridge0